Sampling perspectives on sparse exchangeable graphs: Graphon metrics and sampling distributions

-It is immediate that the limit is also $0$ unconditionally; that is, $\GPD{W_j}{r} \to \GPD{W}{r}$ weakly as $j \to \infty$.
+weakly as $j \to\infty$.
 Since the space of graphs is discrete, weak convergence also implies convergence in total variation.
 This implies the existence of the sequence of couplings in the lemma statement. \end{proof}

 The next result extends this to the case of arbitrary cut convergent graphon sequences.
-The same result has recently been independently proved as \citep[][Theorem~3.4]{Janson:2017}.
+The same result has recently been independently proved as \cite{Janson:2017}, Theorem~3.4.